hmwakeling/hmwakeling.github.io/_pages/cv.md

 Education
 ------
-* Ph.D in Particle Physics (In Progress), McGill University, 2017-23
+* Ph.D in Particle Physics, McGill University, 2017-23
 * M.Sci. in Physics, Royal Holloway University of London, 2013-17

 Publications and Talks